 Riding distance – warm-up ride, up to 35 kms / 21 miles

 From Queenstown we drive the narrow lakeside road alongside Lake Wakitipu to Kingston.
-From here we can connect with the Around the mountains cycle trail, a dedicated cycle path that allows you to enjoy the scenery of sheep & cattle country surrounded by spectacular mountains free from traffic.
-After lunch we drive to Lake Manapouri and walk through native beech forests alongside the Waiau River section of the Kepler Track.
-After our walk we drive into Te Anau and onto our hotel, and enjoy our first night on the fringes of the spectacular Fiordland National Park.
+From here we can connect with the Around The Mountains cycle trail, a dedicated cycle path that allows you to enjoy the scenery of sheep & cattle country surrounded by spectacular mountains free from traffic.
+We stop for lunch at the remote Five Rivers station cafe, passing through rich farm lands by the banks of the Oreti River, to the town of Mossburn.

 Note: Tonight you will need to pack an overnight bag for the next night of the tour.
 When staying overnight in Milford Sound you will be able to take a small bag and the majority of your luggage will be secured in the vehicle.

-Out of Te Anau we journey into the hidden Mavora Lakes, site of the closing scenes from Lord of the Rings.
+Out of Te Anau we journey into the hidden Mavora Lakes, a site of scenes from Lord of the Rings.
 We cycle by the lakeside and through the beech forest before continuing on to the isolated Von Valley for lunch.
-We farewell our supporting coach as we cycle on to the shores of Lake Wakatipu and down to Walter Peak station.
-Here we board the steam ship TSS Earnslaw to cruise across the waters to Queenstown.
+We farewell our supporting coach as we cycle on to the shores of Lake Wakatipu and down to Mount Nicholas station.
+Here we enjoy a guided tour of this remote high country sheep station, along with a hearty ploughman's afternoon tea, before we board our boat to cruise across the waters to Queenstown.
 Its time to say a sad goodbye as we pick you up from the wharf and deliver you to your Queenstown accommodation.

 HYBRID BIKE (Additional Charge)